winitzki/scall/tutorial/programming_dhall.md

 The rest goes into the file `generated.dhall` and will be typechecked and evaluated.

 All parts of typechecked code must have the form of `let` expressions.
+Because of this, all earlier  definitions are automatically available for later code.

 To make the typechecked code complete, the following code is appended:

 ```dhall